home/links & other things I like

 - Kicks Condor

-The blog of a guy passionate about personal websites, the indie web, discovery, and oldschool blogging (maybe?).
+- The blog of a guy passionate about personal websites, the indie web, discovery, and oldschool blogging (maybe?).
 Lots of links to lots of treasures in here.
 This site got me excited about personal websites again.
-I'm not allowed to link to him (Take solace, Kicks, in the fact that if someone were to follow this link to your site and find their screen suddenly filled by this convoluted rant, they'll surely close the window immediately and never visit again), so you'll have to type the words into your search engine.
+I’m not allowed to link to him so you’ll have to type the words into your search engine.

 - Gossip’s Cafe